kanisterio/kanister/docs/architecture.rst

       DeferPhase         *BlueprintPhase     `json:"deferPhase,omitempty"`
   }

+- ``DeferPhase`` is an optional ``BlueprintPhase`` that you want to invoke at the end of the actions. ``DeferPhase`` can easily be used to do some cleanup operations after the actual operation's phases/steps.
+Since ``DeferPhase`` is used to cleanup the resources it will run even if the actions' main phases are failed.
 - ``Kind`` represents the type of Kubernetes object this BlueprintAction is written for.
   Specifying this is optional and going forward, if this is specified, Kanister will enforce that it matches the ``Object`` kind specified in an ActionSet referencing this